Iron Chef Drinking Game - Hair of the Dog

 Alton’s Accuracy

 This is a rule that applies to Iron Chef America.
 Alton Brown, of Good Eats fame, has always had the reputation of being a walking food encyclopedia.
 His knowledge of how to prepare even the most obscure and exotic ingredients never ceases to amaze.
 In some ways, he’s too good at it.
-While the classic Iron Chef had Fukui and Ohta to play off of each other’s knowledge and ability to see what the chefs were making, Alton Brown manages to be as good as the two of them combined.
+While the classic Iron Chef had Fukui and Ohta play off of each other’s knowledge and ability to see what the chefs were making, Alton Brown manages to be as good as the two of them combined.
 Still, trying to keep with tradition, Kevin Brausch acts as the current "kitchen reporter” and provides a few comments here or there, but Brown rarely requires clarification.
-In fact, a lot of the time he will identity the ingredients, the cooking equipment, and quickly make a prediction about the intended dish.
+In fact, a lot of the time he will identify the ingredients and the cooking equipment, and quickly predict the intended dish.
 He’s right most of the time.

 A Battle Well-Fought